rebelsky/sams-assorted-musings-reflections/cnix-thinking-in-c.md

 [3] "C#" is usually pronounced "C sharp".
 However, if you prefer, you can pronounce it "C hashtag" or "C octothorpe" or even "C mesh".

+[4] When I first wrote this, in 2017, we were considering switching our third class to C#.
+However, we're still teaching it in Java.
+It's probably worth revisiting that question.

-[4] When I teach our third course, I encourage students to remember that "Java is your nanny".
+[5] When I teach our third course, I encourage students to remember that "Java is your nanny".

-[5] I originally wrote "Any other modern programming language".
-But C is about forty-five years old, Scheme is about forty years old [6], and Java is about twenty-five years old.
+[6] I originally wrote "Any other modern programming language".
+But C is about forty-five years old, Scheme is about forty years old [7], and Java is about twenty-five years old.

-[6] Scheme's general approach and syntax are close variants of LISP [7], which is close to sixty years old.
+[7] Scheme's general approach and syntax are close variants of LISP [8], which is close to sixty years old.

-[7] LISP is also written "Lisp".
+[8] LISP is also written "Lisp".
 It is not quite an acronym.
 The original name stood for "LISt Processor".
 At some point, some folks started thinking of it as "LIst and Symbolic Processor".
 But now it's just Lisp.

-[8] I think it's the low-order bit, but I'm not sure.
+[9] I think it's the low-order bit, but I'm not sure.
 I can't find the documentation at this moment.

+[10] At least that used to be the case.
+I don't know if it still holds.
+I haven't played with Racket innards for awhile.

-[9] In case you couldn't tell, "joys" was intended sarcastically.
+[11] In case you couldn't tell, "joys" was intended sarcastically.
+However, Bill Joy was almost certainly a C programmer.

-[10] We'll cover coding standards in a future essay.
+[12] We will cover coding standards in a future essay.

----

-*Version 1.1 of 2017-01-02.*